Year 6 Curriculum Projects

 Additional Information

-Children in Year 6 will be permitted to walk home from school once the 'Walking Home From School' letter has been signed by parents/carers.
-These letters were sent home on Friday 8th September.
+Children in Year 6 will be permitted to walk home from school once the 'Walking Home From School' letter has been signed by parents/carers and returned to school.

 https://play.edshed.com/en-gb